doctrine/DoctrinePHPCRBundle/README.md

         workspace: default
         username: admin
         password: admin
-    # enable the ODM layer
+    # enable the ODM layer. omit the odm section if you only want a phpcr session but no odm
     odm:
         auto_mapping: true
         # whether to automatically create proxy classes or create them manually